-Laboratories that submit data to the International Glazings Database (IGDB) have to participate in an inter-laboratory comparison (ILC) every four years.
+Laboratories that submit data to the International Glazing Database (IGDB) have to participate in an inter-laboratory comparison (ILC) every four years.
 This is a procedure that allow both contributors and database maintainers to confirm that the measurement capabilities of the laboratories are of high quality.

 The IGDB contains optical information in the wavelength region between 300-2500 nm where transmittance as well as reflectance for both the front and the back surface is recorded.
-In addition, emissivity values for both the front and back surface are obtained through measurement of reflectance between 5 $\mu$ m and 25 $\mu$ m.
+In addition to that emissivity, obtained through measurement of reflectance between 5 and 25 μ m, is recorded for both the front and back surface.

 The goal for submitters is to pass within the tolerances dictated by NFRC document 302 which states that transmittances should be within 1% and reflectance/emissivity within 2%.
-As an organizing entity, LBNL aims to educate and help submitters troubleshoot any issues that give rise to systematic errors.
+As an organizing entity LBNL aims to educate and help submitters troubleshoot any issues that give rise to systematic errors.